CU-ESIIL/Working_group_OASIS/README.md

-# Working_group_home
+# Working groups OASIS
-This is the central hub for information pertaining to ESIIL working groups
+Template for Working groups to make their own OASIS